Manifold calculus and homotopy sheaves: Homotopy -sheaf = Polynomial functor

 \quad Then, \begin{enumerate} \item $A_i$ is closed in $M$ and $M \backslash A_i$ is the interior of a smooth handlebody with a handle decomposition with fewer s-handles, and so is any intersection of these, $\cap_{i \in S} M \backslash A_i$, for $S$ a non-empty subset of $\{0,\dots, k\}$. \item The family $\{ M \backslash A_i \rightarrow M \}_{i \in \{0,...,k\}}$ is a covering of $M$ for the coverage $\sJ_{k}^{h}$. \end{enumerate}

 \quad By induction, as in the case $s = 0$, the statement is easily verified. \end{proof}

-\begin{rem} \quad A way to paraphrase the proposition above is as follows.
+\begin{rem} A way to paraphrase the theorem above is as follows.
 Define a coverage by declaring $Cov(X)$ to consist of coverings in $\sJ_k^h$ and coverings of the form $\{U_i \rightarrow M\}_{i \in \NN}$ with $U_i \subset U_{i+1}$.
-Then Proposition \ref{polequalsJk} says that this coverage and $\sJ_k$ have the same sheaves. \end{rem}
+Then Theorem \ref{polequalsJk} says that this coverage and $\sJ_k$ define the same homotopy sheaves. \end{rem}

 \quad Polynomial functors are important in manifold calculus (and in functor calculus in general) as they can be given rather explicit descriptions in terms of cubical diagrams.
 The coverings in $\sJ_k^h$ are in practice much smaller than arbitrary or good $k$-covers so they are easier to handle.